 The Yavneh Youth League season begins around April and runs until the end of the school year.
-Games are on Sunday mornings (usually 9am or 11am (Kindergarten and 1st grade instructional will run from 9am till 10:30am), and a few weeknights (per team) during the evenings.
-Games are played in a convenient location in the center of Bergen County, a few minutes from the Bergenfield/Teaneck areas.
+Games are on Sunday mornings @ 9am or 11am (Kindergarten and 1st grade instructional will run from 9am till 10:30am), and a few weeknights (per team) during the evenings.
+Games will be in Paramus, just a few minutes from the Bergenfield/Teaneck areas.
 There are no games on the Sunday of the Celebrate Israel Parade.

 DO I HAVE TO PLAN MY SUNDAY'S AROUND THE LEAGUE?

 No. All Sunday games are planned for the morning, at either 9am or 11am.
 By early afternoon, you’re free to enjoy your day (even more).

 YYL is priced well below other local organizations in the area and provides (we believe) the best value of all.
 If a family has financial hardships, they can contact the Commissioner to arrange entrance to the league (while registration is still open).
 All matters are handled privately and respectfully – promise.
 Registration includes your child’s team jersey, hat, and a league bag for new players.